alyson-mei/obsidian-memo/README.md

 Hi there! 👋 \
 At first, this project was just a simple automatic backup of my Obsidian files using Bash and cron — but then I decided to experiment with different types of dynamic content and API integration. \
-The following sections of this README are partially generated with AI and periodically updated.
+The following sections of this README are updated on a schedule and include AI-generated content.
 The same goes for commit messages, which are also generated automatically.

 Weather API: [weatherapi.com](https://www.weatherapi.com/) \
 LLM: [Gemini 2.5 Flash Preview 05-20](https://cloud.google.com/vertex-ai/generative-ai/docs/models/gemini/2-5-flash)